In Six common mistakes when moving to live-service games and free-to-play, Ben Cousins argues that cosmetic-only monetization is a mistake:

 While these might be good observations, we need a falsifiable hypothesis about cosmetics.
 And to an economist, this means a model!
 This allows us to make more predictive statements about how a new cosmetic will or will not sell.

 Player Cosmetic Utility Choice Model: Getting a Better Cosmetic

 Player Cosmetic Utility Choice Model: Getting a Worse Cosmetic

 Horizontal or Vertical Progression

 Progression is a powerful toolkit, even for cosmetics.
-One way to combat the inflation problem is essentially print more money.
-And by this I mean introduce higher and higher rarity.
+One way to combat the inflation problem is essentially printing more money.
+And by this, I mean introduce higher and higher rarity.
 Riot, for example, introduced Ultimate II skins (3250 RP).

 Alternatively, the horizontal way to attack this problem is to add cosmetic vectors.
 Dota 2 has mastered this with things like chat lines and ping cosmetics as customizable vectors.
-Of course, this too will face challenges are players collect more and more items in the given cosmetic vector.
+Of course, this too will face challenges when players collect more items in the given cosmetic vector.

-Cosmetics are a hard road to follow and inflation is always chasing developers.
-It’s important to think carefully about mitigation strategies and how to grow cosmetic vectors overtime as you would any other element of a live-service.
+Cosmetics are a hard road to follow, and inflation is always chasing developers.
+It’s essential to think carefully about mitigation strategies and how to grow cosmetic vectors over time as you would any other element of a live service.